 But I was glad I paid.
 My space was much more comfortable and I didn’t have to worry about my belongings.
-Or the weird guy snoring next to me.
+Or some weird guy snoring next to me.

 Spread the Napcabs!

-If you’re like me and you don’t like airports, I highly recommend visiting Munich (or Berlin, since I’ve just learnt that they exist there, too!).
+If you’re like me and you don’t like airports, I highly recommend visiting Munich airport (or Berlin, since I’ve just learned that they exist there, too!).
 Try out the napcabs and become a convert like me.